LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    such as ``-search``, ``-findAll``, ``-add``, ``-update``, ``-delete``, etc. require that the database, table, and key field be specified just as they would need to be in any inline.
--  Some SQL statements may also require that a ``-Database`` be specified.
-For example, in MySQL, a host-level SQL statement like "SHOW DATABASES" doesn’t require that a ``-database`` be specified.
-A table-level SQL statement like "SELECT * FROM `people`" won’t work unless the ``-database`` is specified in the inline.
+-  Some SQL statements may also require that a ``-database`` be specified.
+For example, in MySQL, a host-level SQL statement like "SHOW DATABASES" doesn't require that a ``-database`` be specified.
+A table-level SQL statement like "SELECT * FROM `people`" won't work unless the ``-database`` is specified in the inline.
 (A fully qualified SQL statement like "SELECT * FROM `contacts`.`people`" will also work without a ``-database``.)